+- Ofsted

-- Ofsted - The Care Quality Commission
+- The Care Quality Commission

-• NHS Ombudsman.
+- NHS Ombudsman

+- Children's Commissioner

 Safeguarding policy

 The Children's Trust is fully committed to safeguarding children and young people.

 All staff within the children's home have an enhanced disclosure and barring (DBS) certificate on commencing employment and are then required to register with the update service.
 The Safeguarding Children & Young People policy is accessible to all staff via the intranet and clear flowcharts are available in the main offices to guide staff.